Colorado AI Act Jun 30, 2026 | EU AI Act Aug 2, 2026 | California ADMT Jan 1, 2026

 How is this different from our existing documentation?

 Documentation describes what should happen.
-GLACIS provides cryptographic proof of what actually happened — third-party witnessed evidence that your controls executed, not just that policies exist.
-Beyond evidence, GLACIS also enforces your governance policies at runtime — it doesn’t just prove what happened, it ensures the right thing happens in the first place.
+GLACIS provides independent proof of what actually happened — verifier-ready receipts that your controls executed, not just that policies exist.
+Beyond evidence, GLACIS also enforces runtime controls — it doesn’t just prove what happened, it ensures the right thing happens in the first place.

 What industries do you work with?